flolovebit/backbone-query-string/readme.md

 ```

 #example
-Check the example/ folder for use.
+View the index.html in the example/ folder for use and example.

 #methods
 Exposes `Backbone.QueryRouter` method to be used as Backbone.Router would.